hyperstack-org/hyperstack/README.md

 end
 ```

-This will
+This will (in only 28 lines of code)
-+ associates a channel with each logged in user
++ associate a channel with each logged in user
 + invoke the PrivateAnnouncement Operation on the server (remotely from the client)
 + validate that there is a logged in user at that client
 + validate that we have a non-nil, non-blank receiver and message